CarmineCella/musil/README.md

 * lambda functions with closures
 * macros

-For an example on how to integrate the language in your application, please check the [main file](cli/musil.cpp).
+For an example on how to integrate the language in your application, please check the [command line interpreter](cli/musil.cpp) or the [IDE](ide/musil_ide.cpp).

 # Why the name *Musil*?